 Numerous festivals and local events are within a short drive, or an even shorter walk, of Prospect Hill in Mountain City, TN.

-Growler Hours- Wolf Hills Brewing, Abingdon: Handmade malt beverages.
+- Growler Hours- Wolf Hills Brewing, Abingdon: Handmade malt beverages.
 Must be 21.
 Growler Hours- Every Tuesday, Thursday, Friday and Saturday 5-8 pm (sometimes earlier on Saturdays).
 350 Park Street, an old ice house next to the Virginia Creeper Trail and train tracks.
-No phone number.
+On left 1 block past grocery store

 North Carolina Festivals